On This Page

 Consular Travel Advice

-Due to terrorism and kidnapping, US (DOS) advises avoiding travel near the eastern and southern borders, as well as areas in the Sahara Desert.
-UK (FCO), Canada (GAC), and Australia (DFAT) have more limited warnings.
+Due to terrorism and kidnapping, US (DOS), Canada (GAC), and Australia (DFAT) advise avoiding travel near the eastern and southern borders as well as areas in the Sahara Desert.
+UK (FCO) has a more limited warning.

 Terrorism Risk